Electromechanical computational model of the human stomach: Numerical implementation

 \subsubsection{Results}

 \cref{fig:3d_mem_shell_displ} compares the radial displacements $d_r$ along the axial position $x$ for different element formulations.
 Displacements from the HEX$8$ model are extracted at the midsurface to enable comparison with $2$D formulations.
 The $7$-parameter shell and the HEX$8$ elements yield nearly identical displacement profiles, while membrane elements predict increased displacement magnitudes and exhibit notable thickness changes due to their inability to resist bending.
 These discrepancies stem from the kinematically enforced incompressibility in membrane formulations, which does not adequately capture out-of-plane bending modes.
 The changes of the thickness further illustrate the limitations of membrane elements in reproducing complex $3$D deformation states (cf.~\cref{fig:3d_mem_shell_thickness}).
-In contrast, the shell elements capture bending effects, providing closer agreement with HEX$8$ elements, although slight differences persist due to the homogeneous thickness assumptions and locking treatment.
-To quantify computational efficiency, simulation runtimes were compared: membrane elements required \SI{6890}{\s}, shell elements \SI{37970}{\s}, and solid elements \SI{172600}{\s}.
-These results highlight the trade-off between accuracy and computational cost.
-While solid elements yield the most accurate kinematic representation, the associated computational burden makes them impractical for large-scale or patient-specific simulations.
+In contrast, the shell elements capture bending effects, providing closer agreement with HEX$8$ elements, although slight differences persist due to the homogeneous thickness assumptions and locking treatment. \Cref{tab:elements_summary} summarizes both the accuracy and computational efficiency of the different element formulations.
+Maximum absolute errors of radial displacement and thickness relative to the HEX$8$ reference are reported, with spatial error distributions consistent with those shown in~\cref{ap:fig:absolute_errors_all}.
+Relative runtimes and the number of degrees of freedom (DOFs) are also listed.
+The shell formulation achieves comparable accuracy with roughly three times fewer DOFs and only $22$\% of the HEX$8$ runtime, representing an appealing compromise between accuracy and efficiency.
+We note that the HEX$8$ solution is employed as a high-fidelity numerical reference rather than an exact analytical solution.
+Our convergence study indicates that further mesh refinement produces only marginal changes in the results, confirming that the HEX$8$ mesh provides a sufficiently accurate reference for the comparisons presented here.
+Solid elements nevertheless yield the most accurate kinematic representation, but their associated computational burden makes them impractical for large-scale or patient-specific simulations.
 Conversely, membrane elements offer substantial performance improvements but are susceptible to geometric instabilities such as buckling, particularly under higher contraction strengths or complex boundary conditions.
-The shell elements demonstrate the most favorable compromise, combining geometric accuracy, bending and membrane capability, and numerical robustness with manageable computational cost.
+The shell formulation offers an advantageous compromise, combining geometric accuracy, bending and membrane capability, and numerical robustness with manageable computational cost.
 This balance makes the shell formulation particularly suitable for simulations of gastric motility, where thin-walled morphologies, nonlinear deformations, and large domains must be resolved efficiently.